awsdocs/aws-java-developer-guide/doc_source/examples-pinpoint-create-app.rst

 =============

 Create a new app in |PINlong| by providing an app name to the :aws-java-class:`CreateAppRequest
-<services/pinpoint/model/CreateAppRequest>` object then passing that object to the
+<services/pinpoint/model/CreateAppRequest>` object, and then passing that object to the
 |pinpointclient|'s :methodname:`createApp` method.

 **Imports**